IntersectMBO/interim-constitution/cardano-constitution-0.txt

 #### Automated Checking ("Guardrails Script")

-A script hash is associated with the constitution hash when an **Update to the Constitution or proposal policy** governance action is enacted.
+A script hash is associated with the constitution hash when an **New Constitution or Guardrails Script** governance action is enacted.
 It acts as an additional safeguard to the ledger rules and types, filtering non-compliant governance actions.